ilhamrzr/SecureCrypt/README.md

-# SecureCrypt - Tool to encrypt or decrypt .txt files
+# SecureCrypt - Tool to encrypt or decrypt all file formats